I'm Gonna Love You Too: Other versions

 Adam Faith included the song on his self-titled album released in 1961.

 The song was covered by the Hullaballoos in 1964 in a version that reached No. 56 in the U.S.

 Jimmy Gilmer of The Fireballs fame covered the song on his 1965 album Buddy's Buddy: Buddy Holly Songs by Jimmy Gilmer.

-A live version, recorded by the 13th Floor Elevators, was included as a bonus track on the 2005 re-release of The Psychedelic Sounds of the 13th Floor Elevators from 1966.
+Roky Erickson recorded a studio version of the song with his band 13th Floor Elevators that first saw release as the B-side to the group’s 1968 single, “May The Circle Remain Unbroken”.
+This studio and different live versions have appeared as bonus tracks on various editions of 13th Floor Elevators’ albums and compilations.

 Terry Jacks also covered the song on his 1974 album Seasons in the Sun, and also releasing it as a single, which failed to chart in the USA, but made No.7 in Canada.

-In 2007, a home video of Paul McCartney singing an acoustic version of this song was put on the chronology menu of the first disc of his DVD, The McCartney Years.
+In 1974, Paul McCartney recorded an acoustic version of this song as part of what became known as "The Backyard" sessions.
+Although frequently bootlegged, it was not officially released until 2024 on the One Hand Clapping album.

 Denny Laine, guitarist of Wings and the Moody Blues, covered the song on his tribute album Holly Days (1977), produced by Paul McCartney.

 In 2012, Jenny O. covered the song on the tribute album Rave on Buddy Holly.